scadu/ansible-desktop/README.md

-# Ansible role for provisioning Ubuntu-based workstations
+# Ansible role for provisioning Fedora-based desktops

-Currently used with Ubuntu 22.10.
+Currently used with Fedora 37.
 Review before running anything from that repo.

 You've been warned.